Marty3000/mod_vig/README.md

 Today, we use files ( and not only ASCII-files ).\
 So this modernized lib does not shift alphabetic letters but bytes !

-Therefore this lib can be used to en/de-crypt not only ASCII-files, but any kind of files (yes, even binaries).
+Therefore this lib can be used to en/de-crypt not only ASCII-files, but any kind of files (yes, even binaries),\
+and is able to use not only Strings but also (binary) files as a phrase for en/de-cryption.

 ---
 ## Usage